Game Companies: Stop Treating your Customers Like Crap

 As a result, for many medium-to-large game companies, these kinds of non-gamers tend to be the ones making many of the decisions, while the people who just want to make good freaking games go unheard and ignored.
 And unfortunately, the people that don't care about gaming also don't understand what it means to be personally invested in a game, a franchise, or a game company.
 These people likely don't even enjoy videogames.
 For example, Activison-Blizzard's CEO, Bobby Kotick, said that he never actually liked or played videogames in a 2009 Forbes interview, something he has furiously backtracked on and denied since then.

-People like Bobby Kotick, for example, have likely never stared in awe at the sheer absurdity at Super Smash Brothers Ultimate's character select menu and marveled at the possibility that they could now have Sonic, Mario, Ryu and Cloud fight to the death.
+People like Bobby Kotick, for example, have likely never stared in awe at the sheer absurdity of Super Smash Brothers Ultimate's character select menu and marveled at the possibility that they could now have Sonic, Mario, Ryu and Cloud fight to the death.
 They've never felt the rush of escaping The Maw in a lone Warthog at the end of Halo, right before the ring's self-destruction.
 They don't have fond memories of Warcraft III LAN parties every weekend, nor have they ever laughed uproariously while playing Jackbox Party with their non-gamer family.

 I'm not saying that these non-gamers are bad people (well, Bobby Kotick actually is a bad person, but that's another article for another day), nor am I gate-keeping the term "gamer": a gamer is simply someone who plays videogames, regardless of how much or how little they play.
 There's also nothing wrong with entering an industry or career with the sole purpose of making money.
 That doesn't make you or anyone else a bad person.